About Teen Feed

 - Offer over 20,000+ nutritious meals to hungry youth

 - Connect with over 900 individual youth in need

 - Work with over 800 volunteers from various community, corporate, civic and faith groups resulting in $200,000 of labor cost reduction from our yearly budget.

 - Leverage over $380,000 in donated food, basic needs items and related in-kind contributions

 - Provide one-on-one support coordination for 400 youth, providing a mailing address and help with a state identification, employment, healthcare enrollment, housing, and more.

 In 1987, nurses from the University of Washington Medical Center noticed street youth in the University District area were severely malnourished.
 Together with community and faith groups, Teen Feed began to “meet youth where they are” by serving warm meals to youth in local donated meal sites.
-Today, Teen Feed provides warm meals, basic needs items, and supportive connections to over 900 youth annually in need in University District, Auburn, and Rainier Beach.
+Today, Teen Feed provides warm meals, basic needs items, and supportive connections to over 900 youth annually in need in University District, and Auburn.
 Teen Feed is the only consistent meal program designed to meet the needs of homeless youth in South King County and the only program to do so 365 days a year in all of King County.
 Teen Feed also provides the only consistent street outreach program in Seattle’s University District, a magnate area for homeless youth.

 Our Core Values: